EveOfTheRoses/EveOfTheRoses/README.md

 - 👋 Hi, I’m @EveOfTheRoses, you can call me Evelyn or Eve
 - 👀 I’m interested in ... just seeing what to I can do, and finding out if this is for me or not
-- 🌱 I’m currently learning ... java, and using fabric for minecraft modding
+- 🌱 I’m currently learning ... java, and using fabric for minecraft modding.
+Just getting started
 - 💞️ I’m looking to collaborate on ... yeah maybe we'll get to that once I know.. anything haha
 - 📫 How to reach me: Discord-> EveOfTheRoses#0803